top of page

 c.
 Job.

-The first Bible book physically written was the book of Job.
+The first Bible book physically written is believed to be the book of Job.

-It was about the life of Job but was not written by him.
+It was about the life of Job; however, it was not written by him.

 29. What is the name of the physically largest Bible ever printed?